hawad416/hawad416/README.md

 </span>

 #### I am currently:
-- 💻 Software Engineering Intern at Symetra
+- 💻 Incoming Software Engineering Intern at Google!
+Previous Software Developer Intern at Symetra
 - 👩🏽‍🏫 Founder, Tutor, and Junior Web Developer at Tutors of the Smiling Coast - Check out the Website Here: <a href="https://www.tutorsofthesmilingcoast.com"> Tutors of the Smiling Coast</a>
 - 🎓 B.S.
 Computer Science at University of Washington - Paul G. Allen School of Computer Science & Engineering (Expected June 2023)
 - 📍 &nbsp;Located in Seattle, WA